 The Leyden jar was a very simple device.
 It consisted of a glass jar, half filled with water and lined inside and out with metal foil.
 The glass acted as the dielectric, although it was thought for a time that water was the key ingredient.
 There was usually a metal wire or chain driven through a cork in the top of the jar.
 The chain was then hooked to something that would deliver a charge, most likely a hand-cranked static generator.
 Once delivered, the jar would hold two equal but opposite charges in equilibrium until they were connected with a wire, producing a slight spark or shock [source: Williams].

 Benjamin Franklin worked with the Leyden jar in his experiments with electricity and soon found that a flat piece of glass worked as well as the jar model, prompting him to develop the flat capacitor, or Franklin square.
 Years later, English chemist Michael Faraday would pioneer the first practical applications for the capacitor in trying to store unused electrons from his experiments.
 This led to the first usable capacitor, made from large oil barrels.
 Faraday's progress with capacitors is what eventually enabled us to deliver electric power over great distances.
 As a result of Faraday's achievements in the field of electricity, the unit of measurement for capacitors, or capacitance, became known as the farad [source: Ramasamy].

-For more information on capacitors and related topics, check out the links on the next page.
+For more information on capacitors and related topics, check out the links below.